 The app store is coming for our souls!

 To deal with these devilish creations that are messing with our impulses and trying to manipulate us, we need a serious long-term strategy.

 This is where the principles of digital minimalism come into play.

 The modern philosophy created by Cal Newport rests on three core principles.
 By following them, you’ll successfully reduce your time online and become a digital monk who controls technology, not the other way around:

-Principle #1: Clutter is costly: In general, people think that adding more things and working more hours is good for them because they’ll gain more – money, fame, social status, even more money.
+- Principle #1: Clutter is costly: In general, people think that adding more things and working more hours is good for them because they’ll gain more – money, fame, social status, even more money.
 But a digital minimalist understands that cluttering their time with more devices and apps leads to negative consequences.
-Instead of trying to be everywhere online, reevaluate the gains you get from the sites you visit and choose platforms that only help you get better.
+Instead of trying to be everywhere online, reevaluate the gains you get from the sites you visit and choose to stay only in platforms that help you get better.

-Principle #2: Optimization is important: Tech can surely help us improve our day to day existence.
+- Principle #2: Optimization is important: Tech can surely help us improve our day-to-day existence.
 However, simply using the default options is not good for you.
 To become a real virtual minimalist, you must tailor the tools to fit your specific needs.
 Once you figure out why you’re using a certain site and why exactly you visit social media, you can make adjustments to gain the most out of it.
-For instance, if it’s important for you to stay connected with your relatives, you can schedule monthly calls with them instead of constantly checking what new they posted.
+For instance, if it’s important for you to stay connected with your relatives, you can schedule monthly calls with them instead of constantly checking what new they have posted.

 OK, these are the 3 commandments of digital minimalism.
 Once you have them printed, continue with the next step of your journey towards intentional online living.